The Role of Support Groups in Alzheimer’s Care: Connection and Empowerment

 Limit distractions (e.g., silencing phones)Participate in social events or outingsInvite others to share their insights

-Practice empathy by validating others’ emotionsExplore creative outlets like art therapy or writing exercisesOffer words of encouragement and support
+Practice empathy by validating others’ emotionsExplore creative outlets like art or writing exercisesOffer words of encouragement and support

 Remember that every person’s journey with Alzheimer’s is unique, so it’s important to be patient with yourself as well as other members within the group.